 And so, 68 years after the historic meeting of the United Nations that excluded Poland, the Fairmont Hotel was the site of a much happier gathering of a new wave of “Polanders.”
 Once again both the American and the Polish national anthems were heard, and it was time to recall the man who had not remained silent in 1945.

-It was none other than the great pianist, Artur Rubinstein who had been asked to play the inaugural concert.
+It was none other than the great pianist, Artur Rubinstein who had been asked to play at the inaugural concert.
 As he subsequently wrote in his memoir, he was acutely conscious of Poland’s absence, and deeply distressed:

 “I walked on the stage, quite composed but with my heart beating… to play the Star-Spangled Banner [as required]… When I finished, I stood up to announce my first piece and something strange happened; a blind fury took hold of me.
 I addressed the audience in a loud, angry voice.
 ‘In this hall where the great nations gather to make a better world, I miss the flag of Poland, for which this cruel war was fought.
 And now — I shouted — I shall play the Polish anthem.’”